The goal of SEO is to increase your search visibility, which in turn will increase your site traffic.

 Google’s crawlers review this information and use it to categorize certain features of your site, including pages (as a whole) and piece of content within that page).

-This makes it helpful for optimizing your site for specific keywords and phrases.
+This makes it helpful for optimizing your site for specific and relevant keywords and phrases.

 It’s also used to produce the entries in search engine results pages (SERPs) that users will come across.